rickmugridge/thespian/LazyOrEagerVerificationOfMocks.md

 In this case, if either the `f` or `g` mock setups fail to match, an `undefined` value will be passed to the `e` function.
 This, presumably, will return a valid boolean value.
 Depending on that resulting value, either:

-  1. The test partially passes, even though a mock call failed to match.
+  1. The test assertion passes, even though a mock call failed to match.
   2. The test fails.

 In either case, we can only tell what went wrong by carefully reading the results of the post-run verification of the mocks.